Edit

 5. If not registered, select Register.

-It may take a moment for the registration to finish.
+It might take a moment for the registration to finish.
 Select Refresh to update the status.
 When Status is Registered, you're ready to continue.

 Event Grid Viewer deployment

-For this quickstart, we will use the Azure Event Grid Viewer Sample to view events in near-real time.
-This will provide the user with the experience of a real-time feed.
+In this article, we use the Azure Event Grid Viewer Sample to view events in near-real time.
+This provides the user with the experience of a real-time feed.
 In addition, the payload of each event should be available for inspection as well.

 Subscribe to voice and video calling events using web hooks